jakob-rzeppa/supply-manager-backend/README.md

-# Supply-Manager-Backend

-This is the backend for a simple supply management system.
+The backend for a simple supply management system.
 You can create products with a EAN (European Article Number) and change the amount of the product (with expiration dates).

 ## Why this project?